Last week, I got this question on my post about Best Pots & Pans on a Boat:

 It’s also good to do on a day when you can totally open the boat up, because smoking oil doesn’t smell great.
 If you have a smoke detector, turn it off (pull the battery) until you’re finished — I can pretty much guarantee it’ll go off otherwise!

 Begin by scrubbing the pan well, particularly if it’s not brand new.
-I usually use baking soda and some type of a scrubby (this is my Scrub Bud — read about them here); you can also use cleanser or even salt.
+I usually use baking soda and some type of a scrubby.
+You can also use cleanser or even salt.
 Don’t add water — just scrub thoroughly.

 I use my fingertips to make sure there aren’t any tiny little bits of anything stuck — the pan must be perfectly clean to start or you will have sticky spots.